Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 ### Mark duplicates and sort BAM

 In this step, duplicate reads are marked, then sorted by genomic coordinate and indexed.
-During duplicate read marking, split and discordant reads are extracted to BAM format for later analysis.
+During duplicate read marking, split and discordant reads are extracted to SAM format and reformatted as BAM for later analysis.

 Steps for running dedup_sort scripts are: